Pillar and Bust Reales (1732- 1825)

 In 1770 Carlos III decided to again revamp the types of his silver coinage.
 The royal bust, hitherto reserved for gold coinage, now would grace the obverse of his reales.
 An odd amalgam of pillar and shield design now became the reverse type.
 The Bust coinage was launched with some atypical co-ordination by all the active New World mints in 1772.
 It lasted for about 50 years until, under the inept and harsh reign of Fernando VII, the New World colonies broke from Spain and became independent.
 Royalist coinage ceased at the Mexican mints 1821-23.
 Lima and Potosi finally ceased in 1824 and 1825 respectively.

-The following Pillar and Bust Reales are currently for sale:
+The following Pillar and Bust Reales have recently sold:

 MEXICO.
 Eight Reales.
 1764 MF.
 Choice Uncirculated NGC MS-62.

 Master assayer Manuel de Leon (M), who had been in office since 1733, retired at the end of 1763 and was replaced by Francisco Antonio de Pena y Flores (F).
 Thereafter, the pillar coinage of Charles III bore the assayer combination MF until 1770, the penultimate year of the coinage.
 This issue, Gilboy M-8-44 is the premier issue of assayer Flores.
 While not scarce in circulated grades, true mint state coins are very hard to find.
 This 8 reales is very lightly toned with pleasing luster and has no significant contact marks.
 NGC grades it MS-62.
 It would make a perfect type coin for the MF pillar coinage of Charles III.